GregHowe/bid-calculation-tool/backend/README.md

 ## 📸 Screenshots

-    These screenshots demonstrate the backend in action using .http files in Visual Studio Code.
+backend in action using .http files in Visual Studio Code.

 | HTTP Request | JSON Response |
 |--------------|---------------|